About Emerging Strength · Knoxville, TN

 There are two kinds of problems: solvable and unsolvable.
 The unsolvable ones, eventually, quietly, after enough time, become the things we call "life."
 Learning to tell the difference, and to stop fighting the second kind with tools that only work on the first, is one of the most useful things a person can do.

-"Suffering is like a meat grinder, it tenderizes you, makes you sensitive, responsive."
+Suffering is like a meat grinder.
+It tenderizes you, makes you sensitive, responsive.

 How I Work

-I work with people navigating some of the hardest terrain a life can produce, addiction, relationship breakdown, betrayal, grief, anxiety, trauma, and the kind of quiet suffering that doesn't have a clean name.
+I work with people navigating some of the hardest terrain a life can produce: addiction, relationship breakdown, betrayal, grief, anxiety, trauma, and the kind of quiet suffering that doesn't have a clean name.
 I work with individuals and couples.
 I do therapy and coaching, sometimes both within the same relationship, as the work calls for it.

 What I bring to that work isn't just training, though the training matters.
 It's twenty-five years of sitting with people in genuinely difficult places, and my own understanding, not theoretical, personal, of what it means to struggle, to not have the answers, and to keep going anyway.